liufeng2317/ADFWI/docs/version-plans/bv1.2/README.md

 - Marmousi2 full-case entry points now accept `--gradient-processor torch`, but default to legacy; the first full-length one-iteration NPU smoke matches legacy exactly under the current mask-only gradient settings.
+- Real Marmousi2 one-iteration NPU stress gates for `--grad-smooth 2` and `--forw-illumination` show no loss drift and only about `1e-6` relative gradient/update drift, so the next decision point is a short multi-iteration trajectory comparison rather than more single-step diagnostics.